Floods in the United States (1900–1999): Central and South Texas flood of October 1998

-Hurricane Floyd floods in East – September 1999
+Hurricane Floyd floods in North Carolina – September 1999

 The antecedent conditions to Hurricane Floyd included the passage of Tropical Storm Dennis through the Mid-Atlantic states during the first week of September.
 Only 10 days later, the combination of a stalled frontal zone, strong dynamics aloft, and a hurricane moving up the East Coast led to excessive rainfall from North Carolina northward up the Eastern Seaboard between September 14 and 17, with amounts of near 508 mm being reported near Wilmington, North Carolina, and 150–300 mm falling farther up the coast.
 It was the most damaging flood in the history of North Carolina.
 In New Jersey, the Raritan River and other rivers went over their banks, causing flooding in Bound Brook and New Brunswick, among other places.
 In New Hampshire, the storm flooded Belknap, Cheshire, and Grafton counties.
 Of the 57 deaths attributed to Floyd, 46 were due to drowning in the flood; 35 from North Carolina alone.
 Damage estimates were near US$5 billion (1999 dollars).